What To Pack For Greece – Packing Lists For Every Season

 Other people prefer to pack a lot more than they are likely to need, just in case.
 This way, they will always have a choice of what to wear in Greece.

 I understand that not everyone wants to wash clothes during their holidays.
-However, heavy luggage can be very impractical, especially if your hotel has lots of stairs.
+However, heavy luggage can be very impractical, especially if your hotel has lots of stairs or if you are changing hotels every few days.

-It’s best to pack light enough so that you are comfortable with your luggage, particularly on the islands.
+All in all, it’s really best to pack light enough so that you are comfortable with your luggage, particularly on the islands.
+Then on the way back you can fill the empty space in your luggage with Greek souvenirs!

 Two weeks in Greece with hand luggage